-Immortal India is a small, quick, easy to read a book – that you can finish in a couple of hours.
+Immortal India is a small, quick, easy to read a book, that you can finish in a couple of hours.
 However, if you read too fast, the repetitions would be more conspicuous.

 Take your call.

-You may buy this book – Immortal India: Young Country, Timeless Civilisation, Non-Fiction, Amish explores ideas that make India Immortal at Amazon.
+Buy this book – Immortal India: Young Country, Timeless Civilisation, Non-Fiction, Amish explores ideas that make India Immortal at Amazon.